franklongford/PyFibre/docs/source/plugins.rst

     @classmethod
     def verify_stack(cls, image_stack):
-        """Perform verification that image_stack is allowed by subclass of IMultiImage"""
+        """Perform verification that image_stack is allowed by this subclass of BaseMultiImage.
+Returns either True or False, depending on whether the image_stack argument is correctly formatted.
+        """

     def preprocess_images(self):
-        """Implement operations that are used to pre-process the image_stack before analysis"""
+        """Implement operations that are used to pre-process the image_stack before analysis.
+        """

 ``BaseMultiImageReader``
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Provides the ``IMultiImageReader`` interface, requires the following methods to be implemented
+Is able to load an image file or a set of images files as a ``BaseMultiImage`` object.
+Provides the ``IMultiImageReader`` interface, and requires the following methods to be implemented

 .. code-block:: python

-    @abstractmethod
     def collate_files(self, filenames):
-        """Returns a dictionary of file sets that can be loaded in as an image stack
+        """From a given list of file names, returns a dictionary where each entry represents the files required to create an instance of a multi image.
+        Each key will be passed on as the name of the multi image, used during further PyFibre operations.
+Each value could be passed in as the `filenames` argument to the class `create_image_stack` method.

         Returns
         -------
         image_dict: dict(str, list of str)
-            Dictionary containing file references as keys and a list of files able to be loaded in as an image stack as values"""
+            Dictionary containing file references as keys and a list of files able to be loaded in as an image stack as values

-    @abstractmethod
-    def create_image_stack(self, filenames):
-        """Return a list of numpy arrays suitable for the loader's BaseMultiImage type"""

-    @abstractmethod
+        """

     def load_image(self, filename):
         """Load a single image from a file"""

-    @abstractmethod
     def can_load(self, filename):
         """Perform check to see whether file is formatted correctly to be loaded"""